spacelift-io/user-documentation/docs/vendors/kubernetes/README.md

 ## What is Kubernetes?

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
-For more information about Kubernetes, see the [reference documentation](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).
+For more information about Kubernetes, see the [reference documentation](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/){: rel="nofollow"}.

 ## How does Spacelift work with Kubernetes?